taustation-fan/taustation-fan.github.io/README.md

 You can attack players and some NPCs, and other players can attack you.

-Combat is turn-based, though in Player-vs-player combat, only the attacker can chose actions; the defender acts automatically.
+Combat is turn-based, though in Player-vs-player combat, only the attacker can choose actions; the defender acts automatically.
 In combat mode, there is also a countdown for when Security forces will likely arrive.